-&lt;sup>8 Note that in different water contexts outside of the SEEA CF, wastewater is often defined differently - in some cases, it may only include water requiring treatment.
+9 Note that in different water contexts outside of the SEEA CF, wastewater is often defined differently - in some cases, it may only include water requiring treatment.
 In the SEEA, the definition encompasses a broader set of return flows.

-It is also commonly referred to as reclaimed wastewater, although re-used water is the standard definition used in the SEEA Central Framework and the IRWS.
+10 It is also commonly referred to as reclaimed wastewater, although re-used water is the standard definition used in the SEEA CF and the IRWS.